 In this article

 An electric kettle is one of the few appliances I keep out on my counter.
-I use it mostly for hot and iced tea (my current model, our best overall pick, lets me brew to an exact temperature depending on the type).
+I use it almost daily for hot or iced tea, depending on the season.
+(My current model and our best overall pick, the Stagg EKG Pro Electric Kettle, allows me to brew to exact temperatures for each.)
 My needs, however, may be different from your own.
-If you’re a pour-over coffee diehard, a gooseneck is nonnegotiable (more on that below).
-If you prefer French press, the type of spout doesn’t matter so much.
-And while coffee and tea are the two main reasons people keep an electric kettle on their counter, maybe you just love instant noodles and want a quick and reliable boil when you’re hungry for dinner.
-Or maybe your stove takes ages to heat up so you want a vessel that can hold a lot of water to decant into a pot.
-No matter your situation, there’s a right kettle out there for you — and I talked to 13 experts to find the most efficient options.
+If you’re a pour-over coffee die-hard, a gooseneck is nonnegotiable (more on that below).
+If you prefer a French press, the type of spout matters less.
+Beyond coffee and tea, maybe you just love instant noodles and want a reliable boil when you’re hungry for dinner.
+Or maybe your stove takes ages to heat up so you want a vessel that can boil a lot of water quickly to decant into a pot.

 What we’re looking for